jarneson/godot-ply/README.md

 There are tools for each selection mode:
 - Mesh
-    - Export to OBJ: Exports a ply.obj file to the user:// directory
+    - Export to OBJ: Exports the selected mesh to an OBJ file
+        - Currently just exports basic geometry, excluding normals, materials, etc
     - Generators
         - Plane: Generate a two-sided unit plane
         - Cube: Generate a unit cube